In the earlier tutorials, we have known that all exceptions and errors in Java are represented by classes.

 Throwable Class Hierarchy in Java

-As shown in the above figure, Throwable class which is derived from Object class, is a top of exception hierarchy from which all exception classes are derived.
+As shown in the above figure, Throwable class which is derived from the Object class is the top of exception hierarchy from which all exception classes are derived.
 It is present in java.lang package.

 Throwable class is the superclass of all exceptions in java.
 This class has two subclasses: Error and Exception.
 Errors or exceptions occurring in java programs are objects of these classes.
 Using Throwable class, you can also create your own custom exceptions.